-The CC is the course manager, lead instructor and academic facilitator for the course.
-The CC is responsible for customizing the course and managing the Tutors assigned to the course.
+The CI is the course manager, lead instructor and academic facilitator for the course.
+He or she is responsible for customizing the course and managing the team of Markers and Supervisors assigned to the course (where applicable).
+In larger courses, the CI is supported by an OTA.